AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/contextual_actions.md

 # Add choices to contextual menus

-In several places in the Stingray editor, users can right-click on something to get a *contextual menu* that offers actions related to the selected item.
+In several places in the interactive editor, users can right-click on something to get a *contextual menu* that offers actions related to the selected item.
 For example, when you right-click an asset in the **Asset Browser**, or you right-click a unit in the **Level Viewport** or **Explorer**, you get a menu of actions that apply to that asset or level object.

 Your plug-in can use the `contextual_actions` extension to add new choices to the default set of options offered by these contextual menus.